 While cigarette sales are expanding to new markets, industry market shares are consolidating, and the market is increasingly controlled by a few international companies.
-In 2001, a little more than 50% of global market sales were controlled by transnational tobacco companies (TTC).
-By 2014, 84% of the market was controlled by TTCs.
-Over the last decade, the international cigarette market has been dominated by five companies, China National Tobacco Corporation, Philip Morris International, British American Tobacco, Japan Tobacco International and Imperial Tobacco (Figure 3).
+In 2001, a little more than 43% of global market sales were controlled by the five leading transnational tobacco companies (TTC).
+5 By 2016, 79.6% of the market was controlled by TTCs.1 Over the last decade, the international cigarette market has been dominated by five companies, China National Tobacco

+Corporation, Philip Morris International, British American Tobacco, Japan Tobacco Inc. and Imperial Tobacco (Figure 3).

-China National Tobacco Corporation (CNTC) is owned and operated by the Chinese government and is the world's single largest producer of cigarettes with 44% of the global market.
-CNTC sells the majority of its product in China; just over 1% of cigarettes produced are exported to other countries.
-CNTC is increasing efforts to sell brands such as RDG, Dubliss and Harmony internationally.
+China National Tobacco Corporation (CNTC) is owned and operated by the Chinese government and is the world's single largest producer of cigarettes with 41.5% of the global market.1 CNTC sells the majority of its product in China; just over 1% of cigarettes produced are exported to other countries.
+7 CNTC is increasing efforts to sell heritage brands such as RDG, Dubliss and Harmony internationally.

 Philip Morris International (PMI) is a publicly traded American company with headquarters in Lausanne, Switzerland.
-PMI controls an estimated 15% of the international cigarette market and is the most profitable tobacco company in the world.1 Since separating from its parent company, Altria, in 2008, PMI only sells its tobacco products outside of the United States.
-The company operates in more than 180 countries, and sells 6 of the top 15 brands, including Marlboro.
-Cigarette sales in Asia drive PMI's growth, and the company will continue to focus on growing sales in countries like Indonesia and the Philippines while also expanding its market shares in Bangladesh, China, India and Vietnam.
+8 PMI controls an estimated 14.4% of the international cigarette market.
+1 Since separating from its parent company, Altria, in 2008, PMI only sells its tobacco products outside of the United States.
+The company operates in more than 180 markets and sells 6 of the top 15 brands, including Marlboro the world's top selling brand.
+8 Cigarette sales in Asia and the launch of IQOS, PMI 's "reduced risk product", drive PMI 's growth, with the company planning to focus on growing IQOS sales across the globe and capitalize on momentum in markets such as Japan and Italy.

 British American Tobacco (BAT) is a publicly traded company based in London.
-BAT operates in 200 countries, is the third largest in the global tobacco market and controls 11% of the international cigarette market.
-Top selling brands include Pall Mall, Kent, Lucky Strike and Dunhill, and 71% of BAT's volumes are distributed in emerging markets.
-The company is currently focusing on how to increase sales in Asian markets.
+BAT operates in over 200 markets, is the third largest producer in the global tobacco market, and controls 11.4% of the international cigarette market.1,10 Top selling brands include Pall Mall, Rothmans, Kent, Dunhill, and Lucky Strike, and these five brands account for half of all BAT cigarette sales.
+In 2016, BAT cigarette sales grew strongly in several Eastern European countries, Bangladesh, and Vietnam.1,10

-Japan Tobacco International (JTI) is the international division of Japan Tobacco (JT) and is headquartered in Geneva, Switzerland.
-The Japanese government holds a 33% stake in JT.
-JTI operates in 120 countries, is the fourth largest tobacco company in the world and controls 9% of the global cigarette market.
-Top brands include Winston, Mervius (formally known as Mild Seven) and Camel.
-International tobacco sales account for more than 50% of JT profits.
-JTI continues to expand its presence in emerging markets, and recently acquired a tobacco company in Sudan.

-Imperial Tobacco Group is a British company.
-It is the fifth largest company participating in the global tobacco market and controls 5% of the international cigarette market.1 Imperial operates in more than 160 markets, with 65% of its products sold in emerging markets in Africa, the Middle East, Eastern Europe and Asia.
-Top brands include Davidoff and Gauloises.
-Imperial is targeting emerging markets in Asia and Africa and the Middle East to further company growth internationally.
+Japan Tobacco, Inc. (JT) is headquartered in Tokyo and the parent company to Japan Tobacco International (JTI), which is headquartered in Geneva, Switzerland.
+International tobacco sales account for more than 66% of JT's revenue.11 With JTI operations in over 120 countries, JT is the fourth largest tobacco company in the world, and controls 8.4% of the global cigarette market.1,12 The Japanese government holds 33.3% of JT's issued shares.12 Top brands include Winston, Mervius (formally Mild Seven), Liggett Ducat and Camel.
+JTI continues to expand its presence in emerging markets, with the largest growth in Brazil, Egypt, Korea, Myanmar, and Philippines.1,13 Imperial Tobacco Group is a British company.
+It is the fifth largest company participating in the global tobacco market and controls 3.9% of the international cigarette market.1 Imperial operates in more than 160 markets.14 Key growth markets are in Greece, Italy, Russia, Saudi Arabia and Taiwan.14 Top brands include Davidoff, West and Gauloises.